-- Press the camera's [ON/OFF] button. - Press the USB cradle's [USB] button.
+- Press the camera's [] button. - · Press the USB cradle's [USB] button.

-- When connecting to a TV to display images, be sure to configure the camera's [] (REC) and [] (PLAY) buttons for "Power On" or "Power On/Off" (page 208). - All icons and indicators that appear on the monitor screen also appear on the TV screen.

-You can use [DISP] to change the display contents.

-- · Audio is monaural. - Certain TVs may cut off part of the images. - Audio is initially output by the camera at maximum volume.
+- When connecting to a TV to display images, be sure that the camera's " Power On" setting is "Power On" or "Hold: On" page 217. - All icons and indicators that appear on the monitor screen also appear on the TV screen.
+You can use [A] (DISP) to change the display contents. - Audio is stereo. - · Certain TVs may cut off part of the images. - Audio is initially output by the camera at maximum volume.
 When you first start displaying images, set the TV volume control at a relatively low level and then adjust it as required.